ObserveRTC/client-monitor-js/docs/DETECTORS.md

 ### DryInboundTrackDetector / DryOutboundTrackDetector

 Raise `dry-inbound-track` / `dry-outbound-track` when a track that should be flowing carries no bytes at all past a threshold.
 This is *starvation* — contrast with [`stuck-decoder`](#stuckdecoderdetector), where bytes flow and nothing decodes.

+The outbound side judges **the track, which means every layer it is being sent over**.
+A simulcast track moves between its layers constantly — congestion makes the encoder drop the top one, an application or SFU switches one off — so a verdict taken from a single RTP stream is a verdict about a layer, not about the track.
+Layers reporting `active: false` are left out rather than counted as silence: they are switched off by design and their counters never move again, which would also make the finding they invent impossible to close.
+A track whose layers are all inactive is not being sent at all, and stands the detector down.

 **Use the result:** inbound dry → verify the producer is not paused, then resubscribe/reconsume; outbound dry → check the local track (`muted`, `enabled`, `readyState`) and the transport before blaming the network.